marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

     RAM, no special features are needed in order not to waste RAM for read-only data or to read from flash.
 You might even get slightly better performance by
-    avoiding :gcc-attr:`progmem` and ``__flash``.
+    avoiding :var-attr:`progmem` and ``__flash``.
 This applies to devices from families ``avrtiny`` and ``avrxmega3``, see :ref:`avr-options` for an overview.

   * Reduced AVR Tiny cores like ATtiny40:
     The compiler adds ``0x4000``
-    to the addresses of objects and declarations in :gcc-attr:`progmem` and locates the objects in flash memory, namely in section ``.progmem.data``.
+    to the addresses of objects and declarations in :var-attr:`progmem` and locates the objects in flash memory, namely in section ``.progmem.data``.
     The offset is needed because the flash memory is visible in the RAM address space starting at address ``0x4000``.

-    Data in :gcc-attr:`progmem` can be accessed by means of ordinary C code, no special functions or macros are needed.
+    Data in :var-attr:`progmem` can be accessed by means of ordinary C code, no special functions or macros are needed.

     .. code-block:: c++